peterculture/culture-apparel-prepod/README.md

 # Culture Apparel — Redesigned dashboards (drop-in for the Pages repo)

-Self-contained static pages that replace/augment the HTML in your `culture-apparel-prepod` Cloudflare Pages repo.
+Static pages that replace/augment the HTML in your `culture-apparel-prepod` Cloudflare Pages repo.
 They call your **existing** `functions/api/*` proxy over same-origin `fetch` — no backend changes.

-## IMPORTANT — re-upload if you deployed the earlier build
+## This build removes the loading splash
-These pages are now **fully self-contained**: the API client is embedded directly inside each HTML file.
-There is **no separate `ca-api.js` to upload** anymore.
-If you uploaded an earlier build, replace the five HTML files below and you can delete any `ca-api.js` you added — it's no longer referenced.
+Earlier files were single self-contained bundles that showed a brief unpack splash (the "CA" box) on every navigation.
+These are **plain pages** instead: each HTML loads a shared `support.js` runtime — no unpack, no splash.
+That means two small shared files ship alongside the HTML.

-## Files → repo placement (all at repo root, next to `functions/`)
+## Files → all at repo root, next to `functions/`

 | File | Purpose | Action |
 |------|---------|--------|